Stan-Leigh/Stan-Leigh/README.md

 - 🤝 I’m looking for help with **Internships**

-- 👨‍💻 All of my projects are available in [my website](https://stan-leigh.github.io/ugonna-nwani.github.io)
+- 👨‍💻 All of my projects are available at [https://stan-leigh.github.io/ugonna-nwani.github.io](https://stan-leigh.github.io/ugonna-nwani.github.io)

 - 💬 Ask me about **Python, SQL, Tableau**